-The proposal lifecycle is managed in the UW electronic research administration system.
+The research team and the central offices use the UW electronic research administration system to manage the proposal lifecycle.
 The system is comprised of three modules: SAGE, SPAERC, and SERA.

 Researchers and administrators enter their proposal information into the SAGE Suite Database.
-This information can be accessed and parts of it may be edited by OSP in SPAERC.
+OSP uses SPEARC to accessed and and edit parts of it.
 Grants and Contract Accounting (GCA) views the application information in SERA.

 All research proposals submitted to sponsors external to the university go through the following process:

 When a principal investigator (PI) at the UW decides to solicit funding for a research project from a sponsor, he or she identifies an appropriate funding opportunity and then, often with the assistance of a research administrator, puts together a research proposal according to the sponsor’s instructions.
 From the proposal information, the PI and/or research administrator create an online application—called an “eGC1”—in SAGE (System to Administer Grants Electronically).
 The application provides the means to route the proposal information around campus and to OSP for approval before OSP submits the proposal to the sponsor.

 The application includes the proposal components for submission to the sponsor and provides the university answers and explanations to a series of compliance questions.
 The application includes:

 - The funding agency (sponsor) and its submission deadline

 - The timeframe and details of the research

 - A brief description of the project (abstract)

 - The budget and any cost sharing information